fornacif/summit-emea-tl07/README.md

 ![](images/search-assets.png)
 4. Find the executed query in the **Popular Queries** tab of [Query Performance](http://localhost:4502/libs/granite/operations/content/diagnosistools/queryPerformance.html)
 ![](images/query-performance.png)
-5. Select the query, click on :question:`explain` and analyze the execution plan.
+5. Select the query, click on :question:`Explain` and analyze the execution plan.
 The plan describes which Oak index will be used to execute this query; in this case the Lucene index named **damAssetLucene** is selected for use.

 ![](images/explain-query.png)